obotx/open-source-robotics/README.md

 - huge, lifetime discounts on construction and software
 - dedicated, unique items
 - surprises :)
-- ObotX shares for sponshorship above $100k
+- ObotX shares for sponsorship above $100k
 - and others

-Are you a corporation and would you like to add your logo here?
+Are you a corporation, and would you like to add your logo here?

 For more information on:
 - what we can propose for sponsorship